This coconut flour chocolate cake is perfectly moist with a rich chocolate flavor.

 Can I use almond flour instead?

 I only tested this recipe with coconut flour, and I do not recommend you use almond meal instead.
 The two flours aren’t easily interchangeable.
+(Almond flour can tend to lead to greasy bakes if not properly balanced.)

 Can I make this recipe egg-free?